yash18082002/Tries-1/README.md

 The length of words will be in the range [1, 1000].
 The length of words[i] will be in the range [1, 30].

+## Problem3
+Longest Palindrome
+Easy

+572

+62

+Favorite

+Share
+Given a string which consists of lowercase or uppercase letters, find the length of the longest palindromes that can be built with those letters.

+This is case sensitive, for example "Aa" is not considered a palindrome here.

+Note:
+Assume the length of given string will not exceed 1,010.

+Example:

+Input:
+"abccccdd"

+Output:
+7

+Explanation:
+One longest palindrome that can be built is "dccaccd", whose length is 7.